Second Battle of Fallujah: Insurgent forces

-In April, Fallujah was defended by about 500 "hardcore" and 1,000+ "part time" insurgents.
+In April, Fallujah was occupied by about 500 "hardcore" and 1,000+ "part time" insurgents.
 By November, it was estimated that the numbers had doubled.
 Another estimate put the number of insurgents at 3,000; however, a number of insurgent leaders escaped before the attack.

 Fallujah was occupied by virtually every insurgent group in Iraq: al-Qaeda in Iraq (AQI), Islamic Army of Iraq (IAI), Ansar al-Sunna, Army of Mohammed (AOM), the Army of the Mujahedeen and the Secret Islamic Army of Iraq.
 Three groups, (AQI, IAI and the National Islamic Army (1920 Revolution Brigade)) had their nationwide headquarters in Fallujah.
 An estimated 2,000 insurgents were from the Army of Mohammed (made up of ex Fedayeen Saddam fighters), Ansar al-Sunna and various smaller Iraqi groups.

-Unlike what most cities in Iraq saw, the Battle of Fallujah did not have internal disputes between insurgents, The fighters consisted of both Sunnis and Shi'as, Soldiers of the Mahdi army fought alongside Sunni and Ba'athist groups against the United States.
+Unlike what most cities in Iraq saw, the Battle of Fallujah did not have internal disputes between insurgents.
+The fighters consisted of both Sunnis and Shi'as; Soldiers of the Mahdi army fought alongside Sunni and Ba'athist groups against the United States.

 The Iraqi insurgents and foreign Mujahideen present in the city prepared fortified defenses in advance of the anticipated attack.
 They dug tunnels, trenches, prepared spider holes, and built and hid a wide variety of IEDs.
-In some locations they filled the interiors of darkened homes with large numbers of propane bottles, large drums of gasoline, and ordnance, all wired to a remote trigger that could be set off by an insurgent when troops entered the building.
+In some locations, they filled the interiors of darkened homes with large numbers of propane bottles, large drums of gasoline, and ordinance, all wired to a remote trigger that could be set off by an insurgent when troops entered the building.
 They blocked streets with Jersey barriers and even emplaced them within homes to create strong points behind which they could attack unsuspecting troops entering the building.
 Insurgents were equipped with a variety of advanced small arms, and had captured a variety of U.S. armament, including M14s, M16s, body armor, uniforms and helmets.

 They booby-trapped buildings and vehicles, including wiring doors and windows to grenades and other ordnance.
-Anticipating U.S. tactics to seize the roof of high buildings, they bricked up stairwells to the roofs of many buildings, creating paths into prepared fields of fire which they hoped the troops would enter.
+Anticipating U.S. tactics to seize the roofs of high buildings, they bricked up stairwells to the roofs of many buildings, creating paths into prepared fields of fire which they hoped the troops would enter.

 Intelligence briefings given prior to battle reported that coalition forces would encounter Chechen, Filipino, Saudi, Libyan, and Syrian combatants, as well as native Iraqis.